shkdaniel/automation_exercise/README.md

 The exercise is utilizing Cypress framework and automating account steps for [sales.crowdstreet.com](https://sales.crowdstreet.com/) web site.

-The UI tests are designed to run on multiple browsers, the default browsers being Chrome and Firefox.

 The project has been built and tested using the following resources:

 * macOS Venture 13.0.1